 - No nonstick pans – preferably use an iron wok.

-- If at any point there seem to be juices pooling in the pan, stop , drain , remove most of the meat and flash fry in batches.
+- If at any point if you see juices pooling in the pan then stop, drain, remove most of the meat and flash fry in batches.

 Thai Inspired Beef Stir Fry With Basil And Chilies